jeehou/ringbuffer/README.md

 # ringbuffer
-Crossplatform lock free ringbuffer.
+Cross platform lock free ringbuffer.
 Support one reader and one writter,or multi reader and one writter.
 NOT SUPPORT MULTI READER AND MULTI WRITTER or ONE READER AND MULTI WRITTER.
 If you want to multi writter, you should create multi ringbuffer.

 How to use?
 ===========